jboegeholz/shell_tutorial/README.md

 ```
 ### Variables
 After finishing the german version I also wanted to create an english version,
-so the _de strings should be replaced by a variable to switch between languages
+so the "de" strings should be replaced by a variable to switch between languages.

-To declare a variable you write down the name and assign it a value with the equal sign.
+To declare a variable, you write down the name and assign it a value with the equal sign.
-You print a variable by using thew $ sign to access its content.
+You use a variable by using thew $ sign to access its content.

 ```bash
 language="en"